xraypy/xraylarch/doc/fitting/parameters.rst

 .. function:: param_group(**kws)

+    create and return a *Parameter Group* that uses `_sys.fiteval` for constraint expression.

-    :param kws:  optional keyword/argument values
+    :param kws:  optional keyword/argument values for parameters
     :returns:    a new Parameter Group with working constraint expressions.

-    creates a special *Parameter Group* with a working evaluator for constraint expressions.
+    The Parameter Group can contain non-Parameter values as well as fitting Parameters.

 For backward compatibility, a simple group containing parameters will work with fitting, but a :func:`param_group` is recommended for many cases.